Dorji Yangki

-Dorji Yangki is one of the first female architects from Bhutan.
+Dorji Yangki is one of the first internationally trained architects from Bhutan.

-She studied architecture at Deakin University in Melbourne, Australia, and later studied in England, Norway, and Japan.
+She has bachelor's and master's degrees in architecture (1996) from Deakin University in Melbourne, Australia, and later studied in England, Norway, and Japan.
 From 2008 until 2009 she held the Loeb Fellowship at the Harvard Graduate School of Design.
-She also completed a Masters in historic buildings at the British University of York.
+She also completed a master's degree in Conservation of Historic Building sites at the British University of York.
+Yangki studied in Punakha High School in Bhutan and was the academic topper in Science with Math in the Bhutan common Examinations in Classes 8, 10 and 12.